murolem/vite-template-vanilla-ts-lib-mode/README.md

 Or you can just clone the repo the regular way.

-2. Go to `package.json`, change the name, set the version to `0.0.0` (or whatever you prefer).
+1. Go to `package.json`, set the package name, change the version (if needed).

-3. Configure the `.github` actions however you like.
+2. Configure the `.github` actions however you like.
 By default, it uses `release-please-action@v3` to increment the package version based on `cz-conventional-changelog` commits, creating pull requested on commits that increment the version.
    The latter must be enabled in your project repo settings → Actions → General → Workflow permissions → «Allow GitHub Actions to create and approve pull requests».

 # What's inside